 - I used to tell my children stories every night.
 One night, the story went on too long & I had to continue the next

 night... and the next etc... and then my children told me to write it down, so I did that & sent it to publishers.

 * Did you enjoy writing stories when you were younger?

 - No!
 I hated writing things by hand!
 I used to scribble down stories as quickly as possible and tell the teacher

 "I'm done, Ma'am!".... and then I would be handed back my piece of paper and told to write more.

 * How many schools have you visited?

-- Well over a three hundred now - including some in Scotland, Northern Ireland and Florida.
+- Over five hundred now - including some in Scotland, Northern Ireland and Florida.